-Controller under the Council's RIPA policy. (vii) To authorise the commencement, defence, withdrawal or settlement of legal proceedings for Council tax, non- domestic rates, sundry debts, Business Improvements District levy, Housing Benefit overpayments, and parking penalty charge notices (from warrant stage). (viii) To authorise officers to provide a discretionary service to verify foreign national pensions . (b) Service Responsibilities The Service Director shall exercise the following functions powers and duties except those reserved to Council, Cabinet or a Committee in relation to: (i) Care functions Executive Member for Community & Partnerships including the provision and management of Careline and community alarms Executive Member for Community & Partnerships (ii) Customer Services Including A the Customer service centre Leader of the Council to have strategic oversight; otherwise Executive Member for Community & Partnerships B Coordination of complaints and ombudsman Leader of the Council queries C the Telecommunications service Executive Member for Finance and IT D Print contract Executive Member for Finance and IT (iii) Council Tax and Rates (revenues) Executive Member for Finance and IT which shall include
+Controller under the Council's RIPA policy. (vii) To authorise the commencement, defence, withdrawal or settlement of legal proceedings for Council tax, non-domestic rates, sundry debts, Business Improvements District levy, Housing Benefit overpayments, and parking penalty charge notices (from warrant stage). (viii) To authorise officers to provide a discretionary service to verify foreign national pensions . (b) Service Responsibilities The Service Director shall exercise the following functions powers and duties except those reserved to Council, Cabinet or a Committee in relation to: The Executive Members responsible for leadership strategic planning and development, partnership working and decision making within the service area shall be: (i) Care functions including the provision and management of Careline and community alarms Executive Member for Community & Partnerships (ii) Customer Services Including Leader of the Council to have strategic oversight; otherwise Executive Member for Community & Partnerships B Coordination of complaints and ombudsman Loqueries eader of the Council C the Telecommunications service E Executive Member for Finance and IT D Print contract E Executive Member for Finance and IT (iii) Council Tax and Rates (revenues) E Executive Member for Finance and IT which shall include

-&lt;sup>38 This is a discretionary service and may be subject to a charge pursuant to the Local Authorities (Charges for Overseas Assistance and Public Path Orders) Regulations 1996/1978 Amended post notification to Council 25.5.23 of Executive Member title change
+This is a discretionary service and may be subject to a charge pursuant to the Local Authorities (Charges for Overseas Assistance and Public Path Orders) Regulations 1996/1978 39 Amended post notification to Council 25.5.23 of Executive Member title change

-Including A writing off debt below £5,000 and between £5,001 and £10,000 in conjunction with the Executive Member for Finance and IT 1 writing off debts between £5,001 and £10,000 in conjunction with the relevant Cabinet Executive Member and Service Director: Customers B collection and administration on behalf of the Council of Council Tax, National Non-Domestic Rates, sundry debts, Business Improvements District levy, Housing Benefit overpayments, and parking penalty charge notices (from warrant stage) C valuation, Administration of the National Non- Domestic Rates scheme including NNDR3 return D administration of the Housing and Council Tax Reduction Schemes including, investigation of benefit fraud and agreeing administrative penalties in lieu of legal proceedings E Cashiering and related services (iv) Information and communications technology (ICT) Executive Member for Finance and IT which shall include including approval of the acquisition of all ICT equipment and services 1 the development and application of policies, initiatives and services involving the use of information and communications technology to support the work of the Council and the Council's work with others 2 development and implementation of policy and strategy for the delivery of e-Government (v) Information management Executive Member for Finance and IT including data protection, data quality and freedom of information Direct delegation of data protection officer function The Revenues Manager shall act as data protection officer for the Council and shall exercise all functions, powers and duties in this regard. (vi) Management Support and central administrative services None Including: A Contract hire Executive Member for Finance and IT B Land Charges Leader of the Council C Corporate Stationery Executive Member for Finance and IT
+Inc luding A writing off debt below £5,000 and between £5,001 and £10,000 in conjunction with the Executive Member for Finance and IT 1 writing off debts between £5,001 and £10,000 in conjunction with the relevant Cabinet Executive Member and Service Director: Customers В collection and administration on behalf of the Council of Council Tax, National Non-Domestic Rates, sundry debts, Business Improvements District levy, Housing Benefit overpayments, and parking penalty charge notices (from warrant stage) С valuation, Administration of the National Non- Domestic Rates scheme including NNDR3 return D administration of the Housing and Council Tax Reduction Schemes including, investigation of benefit fraud and agreeing administrative penalties in lieu of legal proceedings Е Cashiering and related services (iv) Info ormation and communications technology (ICT) Exe ecutive Member for Finance and IT which shall include luding approval of the acquisition of all ICT uipment and services 1 the development and application of policies, initiatives and services involving the use of information and communications technology to support the work of the Council and the Council's work with others 2 development and implementation of policy and strategy for the delivery of e-Government (v) Info ormation management Exe ecutive Member for Finance and IT inc luding data protection, data quality and freedom of information Direct delegation of data protection officer function The Revenues Manager shall act as data protection officer for the Council and shall exercise all functions, powers and duties in this regard. (vi) Management Support and central administrative services None Including: A Contract hire Executive Member for Finance and IT B Land Charges Leader of the Council C Corporate Stationery Executive Member for Finance and IT